Skip to content

 Search and Filter

-One of Termix's most powerful features is real-time search:
+One of Termix's most powerful features is real-time, recursive search:

-3. Press Esc to apply the filter and navigate results
+3. Press Esc to apply the filter and navigate the results.

 Search Tips